Q. What is the difference between a cost analysis and a price analysis?

 Q. What are the tools available for cost analysis?

-A. The FTA Best Practices Procurement Manual, Section 5.2 - Cost and Price Analysis, discusses various tools for cost analysis.
-(Reviewed: July, 2010)
+A. The FTA Best Practices Procurement Manual, Section 4.6 – Cost and Price Analysis, discusses various tools for cost analysis.
+FTA has published a “Pricing Guide for FTA Grantees” that is available online.
+The Guide offers helpful guidance concerning both price and cost analysis, which you should find helpful.
+(Revised: May 2017)

 Q. When using cost analysis, how are the direct/indirect costs, fringe benefits, and overheads evaluated?

-A. The Best Practices Procurement Manual, Section 5.2 – Cost and Price Analysis discusses the issues involved in cost analysis.
+A. The Best Practices Procurement Manual, Section 4.6 – Cost and Price Analysis, discusses the issues involved in cost analysis.

 Basically, if you are going to evaluate indirect costs, such as overhead and fringe benefits, you will need some competency in accounting/auditing to do this.
 The Federal Government, for example, makes use of field audit personnel who go to the contractor's facility to examine their books.
 You will have to review the various methods for allocating indirect costs to contracts and determine that the allocation methods are fair and reasonable, and are in accordance with Generally Accepted Accounting Principles (GAAP).
 You will also have to evaluate the company's business projections for the coming year to determine if the projected indirect rates reflect a realistic assessment of future business, because if the projected rates are based on sales projections that are too low, then the proposed indirect rates will be too high.
 Another concern when reviewing indirect rates is to be sure that all customers are treated equally and fairly in the allocation methods, and that there are no duplications between direct costs and indirect costs that would cause one customer to pay not only for its direct costs, but also to absorb a portion of another customer's costs through overhead charges.

 We would also note that if the company can produce current letters from the Defense Contract Audit Agency or any other cognizant Audit Agent of the Federal Government indicating approved overhead rates, then they can be used.
 In addition, independent audits by outside Certified Public Accountants can be used to assist in determining correct rates.
-(Reviewed: July, 2010)
+(Revised: May 2017)

 Q. In response to our RFP, we received 15 proposals for a new design, low-pressure valve and other items.
 We are buying 10,000 units of this valve made largely of stamped parts to replace an older type of valve that had a number of casting and machining items.
 We performed an in-house estimate to manufacture the valves before receiving the proposals, arriving at a unit price of $8.66 for the item.
 Of the proposals received, nine were in the range of $9.20 to $10.40, and four ranged from $11.60 to $15.20.
 The two lowest bidders, who are well-established metal forming companies, were at $6.16 and $7.44.
 All companies provided detailed cost breakdowns with their prices in the same format that we prepared our in-house estimate.